TobiasVanDyk/PSRAM-Applications/README.md

 As an initial check the 8MB-PSRAM module was tested with a modified version of the direct SPI read/write code from here: [**Problem with 23LC1024 RAM memory - 31 August 2016**](https://forum.pjrc.com/threads/36563-Problem-with-23LC1024-RAM-memory). *The modified file used is also available [**here**](/files) as 23LC1024a.ino.*

 After it was established that the PSRAM can be accessed (read/write) using the same code as for the 23LC1024 SRAM, the Teensy audio code changes as suggested [**here on 12 August 2021**](https://forum.pjrc.com/threads/29276-Limits-of-delay-effect-in-audio-library/page5), were made, where the PSRAM was tested as a direct replacement for the 23LC1024 in the audio external-delay module.
-But as the delayed audio had significant audible distortion with no obvious easy solution,  any further examination were postponed - a possible reason could be the two different handlers for the PSRAM that are active at the same time. *The files used are available [**here**](/files) as effect_delay_ext.h, effect_delay_ext.cpp, and PassThroughStereo3.ino.*
+But as both the direct and the delayed audio had significant audible distortion with no obvious easy solution,  any further examination were postponed - a possible reason could be gain overload (tried to lower gain of both wet and dry signals via an amplifier), or the two different handlers for the PSRAM that are active at the same time. *The files used are available [**here**](/files) as effect_delay_ext.h, effect_delay_ext.cpp, and PassThroughStereo4.ino.*

 ### Method 2.
 PSRAM module directly connected to Teensy 4.1 bottom via QSPI
 Using another approach the PSRAM connected to the <img src="images/Teensy41-specialpins.jpg" width="16" height="16"/>bottom of the [**Teensy 4.1**](https://www.pjrc.com/store/teensy41.html) (Note 2), was tested as an audio delay storage array, as suggested here: [**Audio Effect Delay Pops & Clicks when changing tap times - 5 September 2020**](https://forum.pjrc.com/threads/62739-Audio-Effect-Delay-Pops-amp-Clicks-when-changing-tap-times). *The files used are available [**here**](/files) as effect_tapedelay10tap.h, effect_tapedelay10tap.cpp, and tapedelay-example.ino.* To compile, keep all three files in the same folder named tapedelay-example.